ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 ----------------------------

 PyPrime has options for part management within the product structure while importing a CAD (Computer Aided Design) model.
-The CAD Model is the top in product hierarchy.
-A CAD Model can have one or more CAD assemblies.
+The CAD model is the top in product hierarchy.
+A CAD model can have one or more CAD assemblies.
 The CAD assembly or sub-assembly has different CAD parts.
 The CAD part has bodies or other geometric entities.
-Typical CAD product structure is as follows:
+A typical CAD product structure is as follows:

 .. figure:: ../images/cad_structure.png
     :width: 100pt